AP LAWCET and PGLCET Exam Pattern (Scheme Papers)

 The medium of Entrance Test: The question paper will be set both in English and Telugu.

 The test is designed to evaluate the applicant’s ability and aptitude to pursue the study of law.

 The test consists of three parts.
-Total number of questions will be 120 and the duration of test is 90 minutes.
+The total number of questions will be 120 and the duration of test is 90 minutes.
 Maximum marks are 120.